Seeking addiction treatment can feel overwhelming. We know the struggle, which is why we're uniquely qualified to help.

 l Inpatient Treatment

-What happens when a person suffers from another mental illness along with addiction?
+What happens when a person suffers from mental illness along with addiction?

 There are connections between mental disorders and substance abuse.
 Mental illness and addiction often co-occur.
 The term dual diagnosis is the term used when someone simultaneously experiences a mental illness and a substance abuse problem.
 There are times when mental disorders precede addiction and make people more vulnerable to addiction.
 Furthermore, there are other instances where substance abuse can trigger or even exacerbate mental disorders.